zaggynl/hddtest/README.md

 Switch to bash
 Set save path
 Verify disk exists
-Get and display drive model number & serial number
+Get and display drive model & serial number
 Warn before starting as badblocks runs in destructive mode
 Verify disk not already in use by mount | grep disk
 Verify disk not already under test